Erik Sparre: Early life

 Sparre married Ebbe Brahe in 1578 at a house owned by Catherine Stenbock, the dowager queen, on Svartmangatan in Stockholm.
 John and his first wife, Catherine Jagellonica, were present as guests for three days, while Catherine Stenbock – along with the Margravine of Baden and the Duchess of Mecklenburg – stayed for four or five days; both the margravine and the duchess were cousins of the king.
 In August 1580, Sparre served as commissioner for another meeting with the Danes in Knäred and, the following year, he and Hogenskild Bielke traveled to the Duchy of Mecklenburg to negotiate a marriage between the king's sister, Elizabeth, and Duke Christopher of Mecklenburg.

 In 1582, Sparre was made ståthållare of Västmanland, Bergslagen, and Dalarna.
 On 1 March of the following year, one of John's officials, a Scotsman named Andrew Keith, honored Sparre with the title of baron.
 Despite the honor, Sparre claimed never to have requested the title nor petitioned the king to have it recognized as legitimate.

 Sparre is considered one of the most learned men of his time, particularly in Sweden.
 He kept correspondence with many well-known scientists and historians of the era, such as the Danish astronomer Tycho Brahe, and served as one of the Rostock historian David Chytraeus's patrons in Sweden.
-Sparre's patronage included part of the printing costs of his work, namely his history of the Nordic countries, Chronicon Saxoniae et vicini orbis arctoi ('The Chronical of Saxony and [Those] Near the Arctic World'), published in 1590.
+Sparre's patronage included part of the printing costs of the latter's work, namely his history of the Nordic countries, Chronicon Saxoniae et vicini orbis arctoi ('The Chronicle of Saxony and [Those] Near the Arctic World'), published in 1590.